JunaidMB/intro_datacareers/index.md

 * There are multiple roles available in Data Science and it can be confusing to tell them apart.

 * For the purposes of this talk we're going to centre our discussion around 3 major archetypes.
+To avoid confusion, I'm going to use the umbrella term "data person" when referring to all these roles.

 * Since the definition of Data Science is not very precise or exclusive, there will be fluidity and overlap between these roles.